darpa-xdata/vagrant-vm-boilerplate/README.md

-This vagrant project is for the xlang-vm project under XDATA.
+This project is an example of how to create a collaborative vagrant development and deployment environment (continuous integration enabled) for XDATA.
 Follow these instructions.
+Additional information about deploying to the XDATA cloud is available on the internal XDATA wiki under the development section.

 Install and configure Vagrant<br>